mantrajsframework/mantrad/docs/36-mantraconfig-json-file.md

 Indicates the html file to render when a route is not found.
 Only needed if the application defines an user interface.

+This property can be overwritten by specific app configuration.

 *"GlobalTemplateVars"* (optional)

 This json object indicates a number of properties available for all views within the application, useful for global variables like name of the site and so one.